-If you are only interested in applying to HEC Paris, then we advise you to choose the direct admission route: https://admissions.hec.fr/en.
+If you are only interested in applying to HEC Paris, then we advise you to choose the direct admission route:hec.edu/applytomasters .
 By applying through HEC directly, you will be given the opportunity to choose a second choice from our range of Masters programs.

-If however, you would wish for your application to be processed by the other 4 French Management School members of the SAI consortium in turn, with the opportunity of gaining a place at one of these institutions, please apply through the SAI.
+If however, you would wish for your application to be processed by the other 4 French Management School members of the Join a School in France consortium in turn, with the opportunity of gaining a place at one of these institutions, please apply through Join a School in France.

 Please note that there is no preference from HEC Paris and that your application will be processed in the same manner either way.
-Furthermore, we insist that students choose only one admissions route i.e. if you apply directly to HEC, you cannot apply to the SAI (and vice versa).
+Furthermore, we insist that students choose only one admissions route i.e. if you apply directly to HEC, you cannot apply to Join a School in France (and vice versa).

 Only one application will be processed per candidate per year for each program unless there has been considerable changes to the information submitted.
-If an application is submitted both through the SAI and through HEC directly, only the first validated application shall be processed.
+If an application is submitted both via Join a School in France and through HEC directly, only the application with the earliest validation deadline date shall be processed.

 No, HEC Paris only offers a full time Master program which begins in the September of each year.

 There is no difference between the Admission Round criteria.
 All Admission Rounds are for a single entry in September.
 As there are no other entry points, we encourage you to apply early as the number of places are limited and admission is highly competitive.